stefaan-coussement/Tab/doc/topics/a-basic-promise.md

 * `this.fulfill()` can now be replaced by `target.fulfill()`, probably making a lot of people very happy.
 * we also introduced a scoping function in [.eventually( scopingFunction )][ref-tab.prototype.eventually].

-If you don't need to progress notifications, this can be simplified.
+If you don't need to *progress*-notifications, this can be simplified.

 ~~~~javascript
 var id, interval = 0,